o1-labs/proof-systems/book/src/specs/kimchi.md

     - generic selector
     - poseidon selector
     - the 15 register/witness
-    - the 6 sigmas evaluations
+    - 6 sigmas evaluations (the last one is not evaluated)
 38. Absorb the unique evaluation of ft: $ft(\zeta\omega)$.
 39. Sample $v'$ with the Fr-Sponge
 40. Derive $v$ from $v'$ using the endomorphism (TODO: specify)